Working with a law office makes most people uncomfortable.

 Your expectations and the lawyer’s ability to deliver the result you hope to achieve must match.
 If not, you are guaranteed to experience disappointment with the process, the timeline, the cost and/or the result and the potential need to select a second attorney during the process.
 Assess your communication and work style and that of the prospective attorney during your consultation, discuss with the lawyer how you expect the lawyer to work with you.
 Be sure you are comfortable.
 Hiring a lawyer is just like hiring any other professional.
 Trust your gut.
 This is an expensive, long-term relationship….you don’t want to have to find a new lawyer or change your legal strategy part way through.

 Preserving Your Estate, Keeping Your Assets

 Most people spend too much money on a divorce.
-The family is always better served if the marital estate remains with one or both of the parties, ultimately the children, rather than paid out as legal fees.
+We believe the family is always better served if the marital estate remains with one or both of the parties, ultimately the children, rather than paid out as legal fees.
 Separation and divorce are expensive.
 The family budget, at a time when it is already strained, takes on the added costs of legal fees, court costs, attorneys, Guardian Ad Llitem, second households and therapy.
 It may also require mediation fees and custody evaluation costs.
 Taking actions to carefully plan the added layers of cost will preserve the estate.
 Though not an easy task and contrary to most people’s instinct, being candid about divorce, having those difficult, critical conversations, not keeping things secret and/or hiding assets help to control the time and cost of a divorce.